Skip to main content

 PINECONE_API_KEY="YOUR_API_KEY"

-curl "https://api.pinecone.io/indexes/example-dedicated-index" \
+curl -X PATCH "https://api.pinecone.io/indexes/$INDEX_NAME" \

 -H "Api-Key: $PINECONE_API_KEY" \

--H "X-Pinecone-API-Version: 2025-10"
+-H "X-Pinecone-Api-Version: 2025-10"

 {